Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions: Solutions for a finite assembly of bubbles

-with $z_U(\zeta)$ as in (\ref{eq:zU}).
+with $z(\zeta)$ as in (\ref{eq:z2}).
 Note that all the geometrical information about the bubble configuration described by the solution above is encapsulated in the prescription of the preimage domain $D_\zeta$.
 This domain is characterised by its $3M$ conformal moduli $\{\delta_j, q_j~|~j=1,...,M\}$, which correspond physically to the area and centroids of each of the $M$ bubbles.
-Thus, once the conformal moduli of $D_\zeta$ are prescribed, a solution for a specific assembly of bubbles is obtained, examples of which are given next.
+Thus, once the conformal moduli of $D_\zeta$ are prescribed, a solution for a specific assembly of bubbles is obtained.

+Let us recall here that solutions with $U=2$ are special in the sense that all other bubble assemblies with different values of $U$ can be obtained from the $U=2$ solutions by a simple rescaling of coordinates (possibly followed by a rigid translation).
+This fact was first noticed by \citet{millar} in the context of the Taylor-Saffman solution for a single bubble and later shown to be also valid for multiple symmetrical bubbles \citep{GLV2001}.
+In fact, this property holds in general, i.e.~for an assembly of steady bubbles with no assumed symmetry, as can be shown by the following argument which parallels that presented by \citet{GLV2001}, albeit with a different notation.

+First note that the complex potential $W(\zeta)$ given in (\ref{eq:WSK}) does not depend explicitly on the velocity $U$, whereas the complex potential $T(\zeta)$ in the moving frame depends on $U$ only via a prefactor; see (\ref{eq:T}).
+For a given domain $D_\zeta$, one can then write

+where the subscripts denote the dependence on the velocity $U$.
+Inserting these equations into (\ref{eq:z1}), one can show after some manipulation that the coordinates $\left(x_j^{(U)}, y_j^{(U)}\right)$ for the $j$-th bubble in an assembly with speed $U$ can be obtained from the coordinates $\left(x_j^{(2)}, y_j^{(2)}\right)$ of the corresponding bubble in the assembly with $U=2$ by the following relations:

+where $ \rho=1-({2}/{U})$.
+Here $c_j={\rm Re}[W_2(\zeta)]$ and $d_j={\rm Im}[T_2(\zeta)]$ for $\zeta\in C_j$; see (\ref{eq:BC2}) and (\ref{eq:BC4}).
+One then sees that a bubble with $U>2$ (i.e.~$0<\rho<1$) is obtained from the corresponding shape with $U=2$ by a stretching along the $x$ direction and a contraction along the $y$ direction (followed by a rigid translation); whereas for $1<U<2$ (i.e.~$-1<\rho<0$) the opposite occurs: contraction along the $x$-axis and stretching along the $y$-axis.
+For this reason we shall restrict ourselves to the case $U=2$ when computing specific examples of bubble configurations, as discussed next.